-- Keywords – specific words you want your post to be found for
+- Keywords – words you want your post to be found for

-- Long-tail keywords – very specific words and phrases that relate to your topic
+- Long-tail keywords – specific words and phrases that describe exactly your chosen topic

 Free tools such as Answer The Public are great to see what people are searching for.
 You can export the data too.

 Think about the questions your audience will want answers to.
 See what other bloggers are doing around the subjects you’re interested in and research the keywords on those subjects.

 When you pop a request into Google (there are other search engines available) you will also see a list of popular searches related to your topic.